About Woodside Farms

-Bryan and Meredith Aycock met in Jackson Hole, Wyoming, where their love of farming (and first daughter) were born.
+Bryan and Meredith Aycock, manager and assistant managers of Woodside Farms, met in Jackson Hole, Wyoming, where their love of farming (and first daughter) were born.
 When presented with the opportunity to start their own farm in Virginia, they packed their bags and moved across the country.
 On Meredith's parents' land in Fluvanna County, they started and operated a Certified Naturally Grown vegetable and pasture-raised meat & egg farm.
-They are so excited to be continuing their farming venture at Woodside Farms.
+They are thrilled to be continuing their farming venture at Woodside Farms.
 They are both passionate about healthy living and delicious, nutritious, locally grown food!

-Kara Siewers joins Woodside Farm, after managing two local farms, The Community Food Collaborative and Victory Farms.
+Kara Siewers, Woodside Farms Field Manager, joins us after managing two local farms, The Community Food Collaborative and Victory Farms.
 Originally from the Chesapeake area, Kara now calls the Northside of Richmond home, along with her husband, Will, and their pup, Michigan.
 When she's not farming, Kara enjoys cooking, biking, and playing at the river.
 She is passionate about growing organic, delicious, and nutritious food for her community.
 She strives to be a good steward of the earth, striving to revitalize soil health and balance relationships with nature.